0

 Interestingly, mention of this particular Fort Reno gig is made in an article by Dave McKenna published for the Washington Post shortly after and titled “Fugazi, Defying Genres and Wet Weather”, as well as in a recent October 15, 2021 article by Tom Breihan published for Stereogum, celebrating the 20th anniversary of The Argument album.

-By: Daniel Simmons over 12 years ago
+By: Daniel Simmons almost 13 years ago

 This was my last of 5 times seeing Fugazi, and it was my favorite.
 I got to talk to Guy after the show.
 He was very nice, and we commiserated over the fact that we both had attempted to see Radiohead the night before, only to be turned back due to lightning and flooding.
 I had driven from N.C. for both the shows, and Fugazi alone was worth the drive.

-By: Kelly Maron over 12 years ago
+By: Kelly Maron almost 13 years ago

 oh, i also took the second photo shown even though it shows photographer unknown.

-By: Kelly Maron over 12 years ago
+By: Kelly Maron almost 13 years ago

 pssst. i took the photo above and my name is wrong. should be Kelly Maron. ;)